-Optometry and Vision Sciences Research Group focuses on four key themes of research: visual development and myopia, the crystalline lens and ocular surface, vision and perception, and vascular imaging.
+Optometry and Vision Science Research Group focuses on four key topics of research: visual development and myopia, the crystalline lens and ocular surface, vision and perception, and vascular imaging.
 In addition, our research within the area of ophthalmic technology and devices has been identified as a Centre of Excellence.

-We also feed into the College of Health and Life Sciences wide themes of vision, cognition, and language, and health and disease across the lifespan, and work closely with colleagues within the Aston Research Centre for Healthy Ageing and Aston Institute of Health and Neurodevelopment.
+We also feed into two of the College of Health and Life Sciences’ four key multidisciplinary themes; vision, cognition, and language, and health and disease across the lifespan, and work closely with colleagues within the Aston Research Centre for Healthy Ageing and Aston Institute of Health and Neurodevelopment.

 Our work has significantly contributed to the global understanding of the development, use, preservation, and restoration of ocular function.
 We have been ranked as the world’s leading institution for expertise in presbyopia research (the ageing eye), and 4th in the world for expertise in contact lenses by Expertscape.
 We are also a leading centre for myopia research.

 Our researchers collaborate with scientists in universities across the globe and we have strong links with institutions across the UK, EU, USA, Canada, Australia, New Zealand and Hong Kong.

 We also work closely with NHS Trusts such as the Birmingham Children’s Hospital and Queen Elizabeth Hospitals Trust, organisations within the wider optometry and ophthalmic industry, charitable foundations, professional bodies such as the College of Optometrists, and membership organisations like the British and Irish University and College Contact Lens Educators (BUCCLE).